Medicine is like a tribal village.

 - Medicine is more than “a job” and physicians face unique issues that “outsiders” may not totally understand.

 - This has led to our tribal culture and the need for physicians to raise their own into the tribe.

 - We do well at teaching many of the aspects to develop complete physicians.

 - Teaching the financial health piece has been a gap.

 - Financial health is like “the physical body” for a balanced and successful career and can’t be neglected without consequence.

 - We need to be informed “patients” and active participants in the care of our financial bodies.

 Some doctors will take the time and effort to learn to manage their finances on their own.
 However, in many or most cases, outside expert help is also needed.
 Like patients seeing a physician for health advice, doctors can be vulnerable if they do not come to the table with some basic financial knowledge.
 We must build and lead our financial team.

 A fellow medical tribe member is needed to help.

-There are already some great physician voices out there such as the White Coat Investor, Physician on FIRE, and The Wall Street Physician in the United States taking up the cause.
+There are already some great physician voices out there such as the White Coat Investor, Physician on FIRE, The Physician Philosopher, and Financial Success MD in the United States taking up the cause.
 Much of the financial advice on those sites is generalizable, but Canadian doctors face a different environment in many respects.
-We have grossly different tax systems, some similar tax planning vehicles with different nuances, most Canadian doctors are independent contractors or incorporated rather than employees, and we have a single payer public healthcare system that brings its own benefits and challenges.
+We have grossly different tax systems and some similar tax planning vehicles with different nuances.
+Most Canadian doctors are independent contractors or incorporated rather than employees as has become common south of the border.